-FIGURE 6-8 Rats, frogs, squirrels, and monitor lizards are often sold in local fresh markets in Lao PDR.
+FIGURE 6-9 Rats, frogs, squirrels, and monitor lizards are often sold in local fresh markets in Lao PDR.
 Photo credit: K. Yoganand.

-Human behavior and unregulated or illegal animal sourcing activities play a critical role in shaping the structure of live animal value chains and significantly influence the risks associated with pathogens spread through or amplification within these value chains (Module 3).
+Human behaviour and unregulated or illegal animal sourcing activities play a critical role in shaping the structure of live animal value chains and significantly influence the risks associated with pathogens spread through or amplification within these value chains (Module 3).
 For instance, in large cities in Vietnam, the consumption of wild animal meat has evolved from previously only being accessible to the high-income strata of the population, to becoming a much more widespread cultural practice (Shairp et al., 2016).
-This has led to increased wildlife hunting activities to meet the demand of consumers.
+This has led to increased wildlife hunting activities (Anh et al., 2021) to meet the demand of consumers.

-In addition to behavioral factors, weak regulatory frameworks and mechanisms are closely associated with illicit trade activities (UNODC, 2023), which create conditions and opportunities favorable for the emergence and spread of zoonotic diseases.
+In addition to behavioural factors, weak regulatory frameworks and mechanisms are closely associated with illicit trade activities (UNODC, 2023), which create conditions and opportunities favourable for the emergence and spread of zoonotic diseases.
 This issue has been consistently observed throughout the region, highlighting the need to address inadequate action and enforcement practices, involving multiple sectors and stakeholders, to mitigate the increased risk of zoonotic disease outbreaks.

 In some parts of Southeast Asia, the wet market scene typically features an array of hunted species made available for human consumption, further exacerbating the risks for zoonotic transmission (Naguib et al., 2021) and providing another way for zoonotic infectious diseases to come into close proximity with humans.
-In these places, species not subject to wildlife trade restrictions are openly traded (Figures 6-8, 6-9).
+In these places, species not subject to wildlife trade restrictions are openly traded (Figures 6-9 and 6-10).
 Specifically, one of the long-standing issues in the region is wildlife trafficking (Module 3), particularly the illegal trade in endangered species and their products.
 Legal inconsistencies and loopholes in action and policy measures (license revocation etc.) pertaining to wildlife vary across regions (Jiao et al., 2021).
-Variations in penalties for wildlife crimes prevent the development of a unified strategy between and within countries in the region for addressing wildlife crime, contribute to difficulties in effective wildlife protection, and create disparities in the conservation efforts for different wildlife species.
+Variations in penalties for wildlife crimes prevent the development of a unified strategy between and within countries in the region for addressing wildlife crime, contribute to difficulties in effective wildlife protection, and create disparities in the conservation efforts for different wildlife species (ACET, 2019).

-FIGURE 6-9 A variety of animals serve as meat source in the region.
-Grilled rats are commonly sold in streets of Cambodia; monitor lizards and rodents sold in an Indonesia market; and several amphibian, reptile, bird and mammal species sold in local fresh markets along with fishes across the Southeast Asia region (Four photos at the bottom; Photo credit: K. Yoganand).
+FIGURE 6-10 A variety of animals serve as meat sources in the region.
+Grilled rats are commonly sold in streets of Cambodia (top left); monitor lizards and rodents are sold in an Indonesian market (top right); and several amphibian, reptile, bird, and mammal species are sold in local fresh markets along with fishes across the Southeast Asia region (bottom four photos).
+Photo credit: K. Yoganand.